 💸 Pillar 1: Pay off massive debt.

 This is the foundation of your financial future.
 You won’t be able to build any of the other pillars if you remain in bad, high-interest rate debt.
-For many Millennials, the most significant debt they have is student loan debt, so we devote a lot of material to that topic.
+For many young people, the most significant debt they have is student loan debt, so we devote a lot of material to that topic.
 We also discuss so-called “good” debt like mortgages on primary residences and rental properties as well as “bad” debt like credit card debt.

 We will also be discussing maximizing your income and cutting your expenses (along with budgeting) in order to put as much money as you can toward paying off bad debt.
 This may sound like a chore, but it’s actually really fun once you start seeing your income going up and your debt going down.